SpinningWing Logo

 Like the main rotor, the tail rotor is mechanically linked to the engine output shaft and turns at a speed proportional to the engine and main rotor.
 A tail rotor typically rotates about 5x faster than the main rotor on the same aircraft.
 This makes the tip speed—speed at the tip of the blades—comparable to the main rotor.
 Higher rotor speeds allow for smaller or fewer blades (and therefore lower weight), but typically come with added noise and potential compressibility effects.

 Although not fully understood, helicopter makers have found that the forward side of the tail rotor (closer to the pilot) should rotate up (the aft side down).
-This has to do with aerodynamic interference with the main rotor wake, and experiments have shown substantial reductions in efficiency when flipping the rotation direction, at least in some flight conditions.
+This presumably has to do with aerodynamic interference with the main rotor wake, and flight tests have shown substantial reductions in efficiency when flipping the rotation direction, at least in some conditions.

 Back to home